10 Things To Prepare Before Entering Vietnam

 Choose the airline you prefer.
 You can check out airline firms, including Vietnam Airlines or Vietjetair.

 You can book flight tickets online or through an agent.
-Booking through an agent may be a little higher, but a professional airline ticket specialist will serve and take care of you.
+Booking through an agent may be higher, but a professional airline ticket specialist will serve and care for you.

 3. Book a room